-3. THE DESIGNATED SENIOR PERSON N.B.
+3. THE DESIGNATED SENIOR PERSON

+N.B.
 Keeping Children Safe in Education, DfE 2016 refers to this role as Designated Safeguarding Lead - DSL

-The Governing body should ensure that the school designates an appropriate senior member of staff to take lead responsibility for child protection.
-This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
+Ashlyns School's governing body will ensure that the school designates an appropriate senior member of staff to take lead responsibility for child protection.
+This person has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

-During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be to e-mail the DSL, or either of the two DDSL, on their school e-mail addresses.
+During term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities